brown1d/coreos-baremetal/Documentation/bootkube.md

 We're ready to use [bootkube](https://github.com/coreos/bootkube) to create a temporary control plane and bootstrap a self-hosted Kubernetes cluster.

-Secure copy the `kubeconfig` to `/etc/kuberentes/kubeconfig` on **every** node (i.e. repeat for 172.15.0.22, 172.15.0.23).
+Secure copy the `kubeconfig` to `/etc/kuberentes/kubeconfig` on **every** node (i.e. 172.15.0.21-23 for metal0 or 172.17.0.21-23 for docker0).

     scp assets/auth/kubeconfig core@172.15.0.21:/home/core/kubeconfig
     ssh core@172.15.0.21
     sudo mv kubeconfig /etc/kubernetes/kubeconfig

-Secure copy the `bootkube` generated assets to any one of the master nodes.
+Secure copy the `bootkube` generated assets to any one of the controller nodes.

     scp -r assets core@172.15.0.21:/home/core/assets

-SSH to the chosen master node and bootstrap the cluster with `bootkube-start`.
+SSH to the chosen controller node and bootstrap the cluster with `bootkube-start`.

     ssh core@172.15.0.21 'sudo ./bootkube-start'